sboesebeck/intelliJGenPropertyEnumsPlugin/README.md

 Although both ways to specify a field in a query are possible with morphium (you can use both `query.f("_id")` and `query.f("identifier")`), it is still error prone and there is no help from the IDE, like auto completion.

-Morphium supports queries with Enums as field names.
-The idea is, to add a list of field names as enums for every entity.
+Morphium supports queries with enum values as field names.
+To get the best out of this feature, you need to add an enum for every field in your entity.
 Problem is: you'd need to type that.
-Hence I wrote this little plugin to make things a bit easier...
+Hence, I wrote this little plugin to make things a bit easier...

 It will create an Enum called `Fields` for all properties in your entity.
 So you can easily use them in Morphium
 queries: